ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 }
 ```

 You see there is a `mapItem` function called by the `searchIndex` function. `mapItem` is a helper which again refers to `removeHtml` and `excerptFromText`.
 It maps the content that is relevant for the search index from the 11ty data object to an object that can be consumed more easily during the search index processing.
-I´m removing all HTML from the content, because, for example, if I put a `figure` tag into a blog entry I do not want to get hit for that entry when I search for *figure*.
+I´m removing all HTML from the content, because, for example, if I put a `figure` tag into a blog entry I do not want to get a hit for that entry when I search for *figure*.

 You can have all of the functions in a single file, in this case it´s  `_eleventy/filters.js`.